juxt/astro-website/README.md

 ## Writing with hot-reload

 The blog page is completely driven by Algolia Instant Search.
-This means that while writing a draft, your article won't appear in the `BLOG` page.
-To see it, you can either visit the `BLOG DEV` link in the navbar or go directly to your article url, which is `/blog/*blogName*`.
+This means that while writing a draft, your article won't appear in the `blog` page.
+To see it, you can go directly to your article url, which is `/blog/*blogName*`.
 There, it will hot reload as you edit and save your changes.

 ## Case Studies